mbao01/Chord-DHT/README.md

         - python3-pip

 Steps to setup the project environment:

-       - 1. Run script.py  : will launch 4 gnome terminals. (check the script.py for hardcoded server ports)
+       - 1. Create Root node, run `python3 chord.py <RootNodePort>` and keep terminal open
+       - 2. Add other nodes to Root node to form the chord.
+Run `python3 chord.py <NodePort> <RootNodePort>` in another terminal
-       - 2. Run client.py ip port  : ip and port of any of DHT nodes.
+       - 3. Run `python3 client.py <NodeIP> <NodePort>`  : NodeIP default is 127.0.0.1 and NodePort of any DHT nodes (including root node).
-       - 3. Input word-meaning and ouput meaning for word using client console.
+       - 4. Input word-meaning and output meaning for word using client console.